Marie Howe: Early life

 I grew up in the Catholic religion, in a large Irish-Catholic family.
 I was the oldest daughter out of nine children.
 All of my sisters had nine or ten kids, and all of my father’s sisters and brothers also had nine or ten kids, so I had literally over a hundred first cousins.
 It was a tribal childhood, and the Catholicism was at the center of it.

-In the 1960’s Howe enrolled in the Academy of the Sacred Heart, a socially progressive, parochial all-girls school, where the nuns centered what Theology has to do with “social justice, service, questioning, and authority.”
-Howe would later observe that “it was there that I began to appreciate that spirituality could be rigors, imaginative and an essential part of living in the physical world.”
+In the 1960s, Howe enrolled in the Academy of the Sacred Heart, a socially progressive, parochial all-girls school, where the nuns centered what Theology has to do with “social justice, service, questioning, and authority.”
+Howe would later observe that “it was there that I began to appreciate that spirituality could be rigorous, imaginative and an essential part of living in the physical world.”
 During this time she would spend “hours lying in the bathtub” reading from The Lives of Saints, which would become her first example of “women who were the subjects of their own lives, not objects.”

-Howe would later attend the University of Windsor, a historically Roman Catholic university in Ontario, Canada, where she earned a BA in English.
+Howe would later attend the University of Windsor, a historically Roman Catholic university in Ontario, Canada, where she earned a BA degree in English.
 She would subsequently relocate to Groton, Massachusetts, to pursue a career as a journalist, and later a high school English teacher.
-In 1980 she received a fellowship to the Summer Humanities Institute at Dartmouth College, where she had applied to study Philosophy, but ended up enrolling in a creative writing workshop.
+In 1980, she received a fellowship to the Summer Humanities Institute at Dartmouth College, where she had applied to study Philosophy, but ended up enrolling in a creative writing workshop.